fangq/mmc/mmc/branch/havel/README.txt

 * currently, this code only support element-based optical properties; \
  nodal-based optical properties (for continuous varying media) will be \
  added in the next release
-* the current version of MMC does not support saving partial-path-length \
- data at detector sites as MCX does; this is expected to be added in the \
- next release.

 -------------------------------------------------------------------------------
 VI.
 Reference